deromero/Amelia/README.md

 The first approach uses the same WebApp for Api and NG2 App, It is desirable that this architecture becomes more complex during time.
 That way, other JS Mvc Frameworks like ReactJS & EmberJS will be the next targets to use like a presentation approach.

+I'm using Ubuntu 16.04 as host to develop and Visual Studio Code as code editor.
+The main goal is to bring a workflow, tooling and development enviroment at a business ready level.